nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 02 The UNIX Architecture and Command Usage.markdown

 07. Three major differences between UNIX commands and Windows programs are:

-    -   Unlike Windows, commands in UNIX are case sensitive.
+    - Unlike Windows, commands in UNIX are case-sensitive.

     - Windows commands work irrespective of the presence of whitespace between the command and its options unlike UNIX where whitespace is mandatory.

     - UNIX commands makes use of POSIX systems calls whereas Windows commands doesn't.

 ##

-08. The executable named **foo** present in the current directory is not executed if the current directory (represented by `.`) is not listed in the **PATH** environment variable.
+08. The executable named _foo_ present in the current directory is not executed if the current directory (represented by `.`) is not listed in the **PATH** environment variable.

 ##

-09. Any contiguous sequence of space, tab and newline characters is called a whitespace.
+09. Any contiguous sequence of **space**, **tab** and **newline** characters is called a whitespace.
 If multiple contiguous whitespace is present between the command and its arguments, the shell automatically compresses it to a single space character.

 ##

 10. By specifying the section number as an argument to the `man` command. as follows:

+    - `man -s1 command`

-    `man -s1 command`, `man -s5 filename` and `man -s2 system_call`.
+    - `man -s5 filename`

+    - `man -s2 system_call`

 ##